 I once went on a blind date with a woman who, unbeknownst to me, was always late.
 I got to the restaurant right on time and waited for 20 minutes before I figured I had been stood up.
 As I was about to leave, my date arrived.
 If she’d been 5 minutes later we would’ve missed each other altogether.
-The same kind of thing can happen on high-speed PCBs when differential pairs aren’t routed correctly.
+The same kind of thing can happen on high-speed Printed Circuit Boards when twisted pairs aren’t routed correctly.
 One signal will arrive where it’s supposed to be, find its partner missing, then go home.
 On PCBs, though, a missed date doesn’t meen hurt feelings.
 It means the circuit will have poor signal integrity or won’t work at all.
 Be a good matchmaker for your high-speed signals and route them so that they both arrive on time.

 This is your high-speed signal with bad routing.